chimera-linux/chimera-linux.github.io/downloads/index.md

 possible for some reason.
 If you want to force X11, there is a special bootloader option for that.

-It is also possible to boot the images via **serial console**.
-You can do that by editing the right bootloader entry and adding a `console=` parameter, e.g. `console=ttyS0` for x86_64 machines and `console=hvc0` or `console=hvsi0` for POWER machines.
-The image will detect this and enable the respective `agetty` services.
+It is possible to use all images with serial console, in addition to regular display.
+For ISO images, the right `console=` parameter must be added to enable it (which will also result in the corresponding `agetty` service getting enabled).
+Device images typically come with everything already set up out of box.

+The `console=` parameters include `ttyS0` for `x86_64` machines, `hvc0` or `hvsi0` for POWER machines, `ttySIF0` for RISC-V machines and `ttyAMA0`, `ttyS2` or `ttymxc0` for AArch64 machines.
+It may vary device by device.

 **Log in as either `anon` or `root` with the password `chimera`**.
 Graphical boot will log in automatically straight into desktop.

-For the time being, the ISO images contain the complete toolchain to bootstrap the `cports` tree from source code without using `bootstrap.sh`.
-This will not be the case with production images with binary repositories available.

 There are also [installation instructions](/docs/installation).